 This course will be delivered and assessed exclusively in English.

-International students must demonstrate at least an Upper Intermediate (IELTS 5.5 or equivalent) level of English prior to commencement.
+Overseas students must demonstrate at least an Upper Intermediate (IELTS 5.5 or equivalent) level of English prior to commencement.

 We recommend that you follow the preferred pathway for this qualification to give yourself the best possible learning experience.
 We recommend either the successful completion of BSB41015 Certificate IV in Human Resources, or to have a minimum of three years of experience in a HR-related role.